RationAI/xopat/README.md

 rendered must be present (e.g. all data where in the data settings `visible=1` is set)
 - `cache` object inside each shader definition, contains cached values from the shader usage, its properties are dependent on the shader type, so always check whether a desired property exists or not
+    - it is in fact equal to default values overriding
+    - it is data-type dependent, so if you enter different value than expected by the shader, you will break things

-####  `plugins.php`
+####  `plugins.php` and `./plugins/`
-The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow integrating functionality to the visualiser.
+The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow seamless integrating of functionality to the visualizer.
 See `./plugins/README.md`.
+Plugins are placed in `./plugins/` folder.

 ### `./webgl/`
 Contains modified version of WebGl plugin for OpenSeadragon.
-Contains also a folder with used shaders (will be slowly moved to `./dynamic_shaders/`).
+It is an application capable of parsing the visualisation parameters, loading & compiling shaders and using them to draw on a canvas, passed to OpenSeadragon.

 ### `./dynamic_shaders/`
 `PHP` scripts that generate 'shader parts'.
 These scripts use `"shaders"` array to create a shader used for each visualisation.

 ### `./osd/` or `./osd_debug/`
-OpenSeadragon third-party javascript library. `debug` contains unminified version for debugging.
+OpenSeadragon third-party javascript library. `debug` contains unminified version for debugging & OSD modifications.

-### `./plugins/`
-Where folders with plugins are placed.